smrk2004/CodePuzzles_FrameWork/README.md

 A Framework for practicing Java Basics+Other Interesting Puzzles+pre-packaged Implementations of Puzzles

 This is a work in progress.
-The Solutions to Puzzles added are by no means final, and corrections and inputs are welcome.
+The Solutions to Puzzles added are by no means final, and corrections & inputs are welcome.

 STRUCTURE